Gallery

 Moon eclipse and comet T

 In October of 2024 we had the visit of Comet Tsuchinshan–ATLAS, Although I missed the main brightness of it, I was still able to capture it before it faded away, against the backdrop of a dead tree in Bolderwood, New Forest, Hampshire.
-The partial eclipse of the moon was in March 2025, I was only able to capture upto about 905 eclipse before it disappeared into haze and daylight, but I put together a composite from fully illuminated to approximately 90% eclipsed
+The partial eclipse of the moon was in March 2025, I was only able to capture it up to about 95% eclipse before it disappeared into haze and daylight, but I put together a composite from fully illuminated to approximately 90% eclipsed